top of page

 Starhawk's Pagan Chants - stories & lore

-Starhawk's Pagan Chants: Reclaiming Sings Ritual Music by Starhawk - released Spring 2025 - includes ten classic chants going back to 1994's Second Chants, all five songs from 2016's Campfire Chants, plus our latest electronic, disco, and samba remixes!
+Starhawk's Pagan Chants: Reclaiming Sings Ritual Music by Starhawk - released 2025 - includes ten classic chants including several from 1994's Second Chants, all five songs from 2016's Campfire Chants, plus our latest electronic, disco, and samba remixes!

 Visit this page for stories, lore, and cautionary tales about each chant!
 All chants are already live in streaming services - links above.